What Can Whole Genome Sequencing Detect

 WGS can reveal a treasure trove of useful information that can be relevant to your health and inform the decisions that you make every day.
 But not all genetic variants are pathogenic — some variants don’t affect your health at all, whereas the significance of other variants is still unknown.

 In order to optimize your genetic test results, it’s vital to review them with the help of a geneticist or specialist.
 This way, you’ll get to make informed choices regarding your health and lifestyle while avoiding unnecessary stress over genetic variations that you don’t need to worry about.

 How To Understand Your Genome

 Once you get your WGS results, the amount of information they contain can be overwhelming.
-Thankfully, DNA apps, reports, and the Genome Explorer can all be used to provide useful insights regarding your genetic results.
+Thankfully, DNA apps, reports, and tools such as Genome Explorer can all be used to provide useful insights regarding your genetic results.

 DNA Apps Analyze Your Genome

 The DNA App Store contains dozens of different apps that can be used to analyze your genetic tests results and provide actionable, evidence-based insights that will allow you to make healthier decisions and understand yourself much better.